czxanas/framey-extension/README.md

 ## 🛠 Installation

-1. Visit the Chrome Web Store to download the extension (link coming soon!).
+1. Visit the Chrome Web Store to download the extension.
 2. Add Framey to your browser.
 3. Start highlighting elements with just one click!